UBS faces fight to uphold reputation among super-rich

-LONDON Private clients who have stood by UBS UBSN.VX through repeated scandals will have their faith tested by the Swiss bank's admission of rate rigging, investors say.
+LONDON, Dec 20 Private clients who have stood by UBS through repeated scandals will have their faith tested by the Swiss bank's admission of rate rigging, investors say.

 Chief executive Sergio Ermotti is winding down much of UBS's riskier investment banking arm and believes a return to managing money for the global rich will allow it to earn its way out of trouble.